rbhgaston/rag/README.md

 # RAG Retrieval Augmented Generation
-## let ai search your files and get a global response
+## let ai search your files and get you answers for your questions

 1. Clone the repo
 2. Create your virtual env
 3. install depenacies from requiremenets.txt

 Then you have two options:
-# Terminal interface
+### Terminal interface
 First open create_db.py file and change the DATA_PATH and CHROMA_PATH.
 You can change the embeddings too.
 Pay attention to seq length when changing the embeddings model.